 Sporting Kansas City signed free agent defender and Costa Rican international Rodney Wallace in December 2018.

-2019: MLS regular season: Has started one match (27 minutes played.
-Made his first MLS appearance for Sporting in a 1-1 draw at FC Cincinnati on April 7.
+2019: MLS regular season: Started one match (27 minutes played.
+Made his first and only MLS appearance for Sporting in a 1-1 draw at FC Cincinnati on April 7.
 Concacaf Champions League: Started one of two appearances (91 minutes played).
 Made his Sporting KC debut in a 2-1 quarterfinal first-leg defeat at Independiente on March 6 before appearing as a substitute in a 3-0 second-leg win over the Panamanian side on March 14.
 Open Cup: Did not feature.
-MLS Cup Playoffs: Has not featured.

 Wallace has recorded 26 goals and 33 assists in 214 MLS appearances (including playoffs) since beginning his professional career in 2009.
 The versatile veteran, who was a 2013 MLS All-Star and a 2015 MLS Cup champion with with the Portland Timbers, arrives in Kansas City after a two-year stint with New York City FC.

 In addition to spending nine seasons in MLS, Wallace played for Portuguese club FC Arouca and Brazilian side Sport Recife in 2016.
 He has also tallied four goals in 32 matches for the Costa Rica Men’s National Team, notably featuring at the 2018 FIFA World Cup in Russia this summer after competing at the Concacaf Gold Cup in 2013 and 2017.